premium-minds/pm-wicket-archetype/README.md

 * Bash (optional)
 * PostgreSQL client (optional)

-## Running your project in less than 5 minutes
+## Run your project in less than 5 minutes

-### Create project
+### Setup project

-Run the following in your command line:
+Open your command-line terminal and run the following commands:
 ```bash
 mvn archetype:generate -DarchetypeGroupId=com.premiumminds -DarchetypeArtifactId=pm-wicket-archetype
 ```
-Next you will be asked to fill the following properties:
+Next, you will be asked to fill in the following properties:
-* `groupId` - the group id for your application
+* `groupId` - the group id for your application artifact
-* `artifactId` - your application artifact name
+* `artifactId` - the artifact name of the application
 * `version` - your initial version (defaults to *1.0-SNAPSHOT*)
-* `package` - java package for the project (usually `groupId`.`artifactId`)
+* `package` - the project's base java package (usually `groupId`.`artifactId`)
-* `applicationTitle` - this is the full name of your project, will appear at your application homepage
+* `applicationTitle` - the full name of your project.
+It will show up in your application's homepage
-* `databaseHost` - the host of your DEV database, usually *localhost* (port defaults to *5432*)
+* `databaseHost` - the developmnent database host.
+Usually *localhost* (port defaults to *5432*)
-* `databaseName` - database name for your DEV environment (doesn't need to already exist)
+* `databaseName` - the development database name (doesn't need to already exist)
-* `databasePassword` - password to access your database
+* `databasePassword` - The database password
-* `databaseUsername` - username to access your database
+* `databaseUsername` - The database username
-* `debugEmail` - all emails will be sent to this address in DEV
+* `debugEmail` - all emails will be sent to this address, while in DEV environment

-Then confirm all your properties and your project is complete :)
+Now validate that all your properties are correct and confirm.
+Your project is now set up :)

 ### Create database schema

-To create the database schema (and database) run the following command:
+Just run the following command to create the database and corresponding schema:
 ```bash
 cd <project dir>
 bash share/scripts/apply_sql.sh
 ```
-If your database doesn't exist you will be asked if the script can create it.
-Next all SQL scripts are executed and the application schema is created.
+If the database doesn't exist, you will be prompted for permission to create it.
+Following this, all SQL scripts are executed, setting up your database automatically.

 ### Run it

-...now the moment you are waiting for, just type:
+...now for the moment you've been waiting for, just type in:
 ```bash
 mvn jetty:run
 ```
-And open your favorite browser at [http://localhost:8080](http://localhost:8080).
+Open your favorite browser at [http://localhost:8080](http://localhost:8080).
+You will be presented with your application's login screen.

 The default user is `template@premium-minds.com` with password `test`

-##Licence
+##License
 Copyright (C) 2014 [Premium Minds](http://www.premium-minds.com/)

 Licensed under the [GNU Lesser General Public Licence](http://www.gnu.org/licenses/lgpl.html)